-Background. -Since 1%5, the city of Oak Ridge has developed three industrial parks containing a total of 300 acres.
-Roughly half of the acreage has been sold to new and expanding industry and roughly 20 percent of this amount (30 acres) has been purchased by high-technology companies, buy an additional 280 acres for industrial development.
-In the last 3 or 4 years, city officials have seen an increase in the number of high-technolog_y companies interested in low-cost industrial land.
+Background.-Since 1965, the city of Oak Ridge has developed three industrial parks containing a total of 300 acres.
+Roughly half of the acreage has been sold to new and expanding industry and roughly 20 percent of this amount (30 acres) has been purchased by high-technology companies.

-Cost and Effectiveness.-Generally, the city purchases land for development at the prevailing market rate, pays to extend utilities to the site, and then resells the land to industrial users for less than the cost of comparable land in the Oak Ridge area.
-The city is pleased with its industrial site program and is currently negotiating to
+Cost and Effectiveness. -Generally, the city purchases land for development at the prevailing market rate, pays to extend utilities to the site, and then resells the land to industrial users for less than the cost of comparable land in the Oak Ridge area.
+The city is pleased with its industrial site program and is currently negotiating to buy an additional 280 acres for industrial development.
+In the last 3 or 4 years, city officials have seen an increase in the number of high-technology companies interested in low-cost industrial land.

-Transferability.-Other communities in east Tennessee have visited Oak Ridge to investigate the city's industrial parks.
+Transferability. -other communities in east Term= have visited Oak Ridge to investigate the city's industrial parks.